Do I Need a Registered Agent for My Business?

 - So you don't need to worry about missing important documents while you are on vacation or if you travel frequently.

-- If you change your business location, you don't have to file a registered agent change with your state.
+- If you change your business location (within your state), you don't have to file a registered agent change with your state.
+You just need to notify your

 - If you do business in multiple states, you can use the registered agent service in all those states (with a different in-state address for each).

-- So you won't be in danger of having fines or penalties imposed if you miss a deadline, and
+- You won't be in danger of having fines or penalties imposed if you miss a deadline, and

-- So you won't be in danger of falling out of good standing with your state.
+- You won't be in danger of falling out of good standing with your state.

 You can find many registered agent services if you do an internet search.
 Some things to do before you decide on a service: